- Zola vs The Knot: Which Registry is Better Today? - December 8, 2023

 Taking a step away from diamonds, the 1700’s bring us back to the early ages of the Fede rings in a new style, that is still extremely popular today, called the Claddagh Ring.
 The Claddagh Ring, much like its Fede ancestor, is still a symbol of two hands, but rather than shaking, they are each holding a side of a heart that is topped with a crown.
 The Claddagh Ring is extremely popular still in Irish communities and carries a lot of symbolism in its design – the heart for love, the hands for friendship and the heart for loyalty.

-The 1800’s see a resurrection of the Diamond Industry during the Diamond Rush, which essentially saw the beginning of The Da Beers Groups of Companies, and Da Beers Jeweller who would go on to coin the phrase “A Diamond is Forever” in the mid 1900’s and take the Diamond industry by storm.
+The history of wedding bands continues into the 1800’s as we see a resurrection of the Diamond Industry during the Diamond Rush, which essentially saw the beginning of The Da Beers Groups of Companies, and Da Beers Jeweller who would go on to coin the phrase “A Diamond is Forever” in the mid 1900’s and take the Diamond industry by storm.

 While in the years since the formation of The Da Beers diamonds have retained a leading spot in engagement and wedding ring affiliated stones, there is no ‘norm’ to associate with modern wedding rings – access to the internet, the history of wedding rings and the ability to research differing cultural choices in them leaves plenty of room for creativity for future brides and grooms to make personalized and unique choices that fit their preferences and lifestyles.